-The towering Tyrannosaurus rex that greets visitors at The Field Museum is hard to miss.
+The towering Tyrannosaurus rex is a familiar face at the Museum.
 But how well do you really know SUE?
 Brush up on some essential facts:

 Who is SUE?

 Even though we refer to SUE as a “she,” it is unknown whether this T. rex was female or male.
 We know that this carnivorous dinosaur lived about 67 million years ago and probably weighed nine tons during its life.

 At 40.5 feet long and 13 feet tall at the hip, SUE is physically the largest example of Tyrannosaurus rex out of the more than 30 less complete T. rex skeletons that have been discovered to date.